armory/documentation/_spinnaker_install_admin_guides/services-tls.md

 ```

 ## Deployment

+After you finish modyfing the service YAML files, run `hal deploy apply` to apply your changes to your Spinnaker deployment.

 Switching from plain HTTP to HTTPS will cause some short disruption to the services as they become healthy at different times.